 Rural lands are those which, due to their value for aquaculture, low density residential uses, high intensity recreational uses, and non-renewable mineral and non-mineral resource uses should be protected from conversion to more intensive uses.
 Rural subdivisions, major and minor partitions, and other uses served by few public services which satisfy a need that cannot be accommodated in urbanizable areas are also likely to occur within this designation.*

 Most Rural Lands designated in this Plan are in areas which contain old town plats and fragmented land ownerships.
 These areas may require vacation and replatting or utilization of a Planned Development to protect the natural resources of the area.
-This designation fulfills the recreational tourist demand for housing which has been characteristic of Clatsop County's Elsie-Jewell area.*

 RURAL AGRICULTURAL LANDS